t-ericngo/t-ericngo.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Eric Ngo, a PhD candidate in the Department of Political Science at the University of Iowa.
+I am Eric Ngo, a PhD candidate in political science at the University of Iowa.
 You can also call me Tu or Anh-Tu (my Vietnamese name).

 My primary research interests lie at the nexus of international relations, foreign policy, comparative politics, and computational social science (CSS).
 In my ongoing dissertation project, I explore how networks of political elites influence constraints on the top leader, thereby shaping policy and political outcomes such as international conflict, repression, and elite in-fighting.
 To do this, I construct an original database of elite networks across countries and years, employing fine-tuned large language models (LLMs) to extract information about elites' biographies and relationships.